nic-dgl104-winter-2024/pattern-library/patterns/Facade-Pattern/README.md

 ### Step 2: Creation of the Facade

 The `SoftwareFacade` class, which serves as a simplified interface to manage the software development process, is created in this stage.
-Instances of the classes "SoftwareDeveloper," "Designer," and "DatabaseEngineer" are initialized by the constructor.
-These subsystems are controlled by the `softwareDevelopmentProcess()` method, which calls particular code, design, and connect methods, respectively.
+Instances of the classes  `SoftwareDeveloper`, `Designer`, and `DatabaseEngineer` are initialized by the constructor.
+These subsystems are controlled by the `softwareDevelopmentProcess()` method, which calls particular `code`, `design`, and `connect` methods, respectively.
 The client's interaction is made simpler by this encapsulation, which conceals the complexity of various subsystems behind a single facade interface.

 ``` javascript
 // Define a class for SoftwareFacade